A List of Beaches in Phi Phi Islands

-Phi Phi islands is considered the most important and most beautiful islands in Thailand.
-There are limestone mountains with rocks, caves, and long white sandy beaches.
+Beaches in Phi Phi islands are considered the most important and most beautiful coastlines in Thailand.
+There are limestone mountains with rocks, caves, and long white sandy beaches here.
 Although often referred to as an island, the island of Phi Phi is actually a small archipelago.
 The island of Phi Phi is the largest of these groups and is, of course, the only island with permanent residents, while the smaller island, known as the Ko Phi Phi Lee, is known as the location for the movie “The Beach” in 2000 starring Leonardo DiCaprio.
-In this article we take a look at best beaches in Phi Phi Islands for you to consider.
+In this article, we take a look at the best beaches in Phi Phi Islands for you to consider.

-Much of the development of Ko Phi Phi Don is around the village of Tonsai, which lies at the bottom of the sand cliffs, which joins two hillsides that encompass the rest of the island.
+Much of the development of Ko Phi Phi Don is around the village of Tonsai, which lies at the bottom of the sand cliffs which join two hillsides that encompass the rest of the island.
 There are also quieter resorts on the islands off the coast.
-There are virtually no motorized vehicles on the island, therefore movement is done by foot or by bicycle.
-In Tonsai many places are within ten minutes walking distance.
+There are virtually no motorized vehicles on the island; therefore, movement is done by foot or by bicycle.
+In Tonsai, many places are within ten minutes of walking distance.
 Boats travel between all the beaches all the time.

 Tonsai Bay is the main entrance and exit center of Ko Phi Phi.
-You can see ships come and go, anchored yachts, passenger and cargo boats moving around the bay all the time.
-Tonsai village, the main village of Phi Phi Don is located here.
+You can see ships come and go, anchored yachts, and passenger and cargo boats moving around the bay all the time.
+Tonsai village, the main village of Phi Phi Don, is located here.

 Phak Nam Bay is located on the east coast of Phi Phi Don.
 It is a secluded bay with a small beach that is home to a small fishing village.
 You might reach this place on foot, but it’s a long walk across the rough hills.
 Getting on a boat is much easier and more practical.
-The beach is just a resort, and for those looking for peace, here is the best option.
+The beach is just a resort, and here is the best option for those looking for peace.

-Ao Ling or Monkey beach is located in the northwest of Loh Dalum bay, home to a monkey colony that does not hesitate to climb on visitors’ feet to grab a banana.
-There is not much beach left at very high tide but there is plenty of sand to roam at other times.
+Ao Ling, or Monkey Beach, is located northwest of Loh Dalum Bay, home to a monkey colony that does not hesitate to climb on visitors’ feet to grab a banana.
+There is not much beach left at very high tide, but there is plenty of sand to roam at other times.
 You can reach this beach by foot or by renting a boat from Loh Dalam.

-Southwest with beautiful views of Phi Phi Leh, you can find Long Beach.
+You can find Long Beach in the Southwest and with beautiful views of Phi Phi Leh.
 It is about five minutes by boat from Tonsai village.
 It is also possible to reach the village by foot in the daylight, but the journey involves walking on cliffs between beaches or on short trails in the woods.
-Moreover, accommodation here consists almost entirely of bungalows, some of them luxury resorts, while there are also many typical bungalows available.
+Moreover, accommodation here consists almost entirely of bungalows, some of them luxury resorts, and many typical bungalows are available.

-Loh Dalum bay is on the other side of the island of Phi Phi Don and it is one of the most beautiful beaches in Ko Phi Phi even though it can be very crowded.
+Loh Dalum Bay is on the other side of the island of Phi Phi Don, and it is one of the most beautiful beaches in Phi Phi, even though it can be very crowded.
 The bay is almost completely enclosed by limestone cliffs and has clear emerald water and a white sandy beach.
-On the beach, at night, there are spectacular firework displays lasting till early hours of morning.
+On the beach, at night, there are spectacular firework displays lasting till the early hours of the morning.

-Maya Bay is one of the most beautiful beaches in Thailand.
-This bay has a wonderful marine life and a favorite place for divers.
-The Maya Bay became famous in the world after the movie “Beach” was filmed here in 2000, and today many Ko Phi Phi tourists come here just to see this beach.
+Maya Bay is one of the most beautiful beaches in Phi Phi.
+This bay has wonderful marine life and is a favorite place for divers.
+Maya Bay became famous worldwide after the movie “Beach” was filmed here in 2000.
+In fact, today, many Ko Phi Phi tourists come here just to see this beach.
 Although the bay is beautiful, it is not secluded.
-There are more than 30 high-speed boats and yachts on the beach every day at any given time, with large boats carrying hundreds of divers and visitors.
-Also, try to make your visit early in the morning or in the late afternoon to avoid crowds.
+There are more than 30 high-speed boats and yachts on the beach daily at any given time, with large boats carrying hundreds of divers and visitors.
+Also, try to visit early in the morning or late afternoon to avoid crowds.